AdobeDocs/commerce-frontend-core/src/pages/index.md

 ## Overview

-This documentation provides resources for developing web-based for Adobe Commerce and Magento Open Source.
-The
+This documentation provides resources for developing web-based frontends for Adobe Commerce and Magento Open Source.

 ## Discover

-Use these sections to learn about how to develop PHP extensions.
+Use these sections to learn about how to develop a web-based frontend.

 <DiscoverBlock slots="heading, link, text"/>